lee0c/lee0c.github.io/_posts/2024-08-10-rescue-trans-rescue.md

 > We help people escape.
 That’s something that appeals outside the trans community.
 I just got off a call with a guy who had never met a trans person before.
 He thought what we were doing was so cool he’s volunteering with us.
 Freedom, escape, rebirth, slavery, captivity, …

 Basically, be inspired by what TR does :)

-### Who are the artists?

-Trans and gender expansive/diverse people who wish to help.
-If you are unsure whether this includes you: it does.

 ### Can we collaborate?